citp/privacy-policy-historical/e/eb/ebr/ebrandz.com.md

 eBrandz uses third party tracking tools inlcuding Google to track data to understand performance of website.
 No personal identifiable information is collected.

   * Third party vendors, including Google, show our ads on sites on the internet.
-  * Third party vendors, including Google, use cookies to serve ads based on a user’s prior visits to your website.
+  * Third party vendors, including Google, use cookies to serve ads based on a user's prior visits to your website.
-  * Users may opt out of Google’s use of cookies by visiting the [Google advertising opt-out page](http://www.google.com/privacy/ads/).
+  * Users may opt out of Google's use of cookies by visiting the [Google advertising opt-out page](http://www.google.com/privacy/ads/).